randy554/progressive-web-apps-2021/README.md

  ### WEBP

 While going through the Giphy API docs, I discovered that the API supported a range of image formats.
 One of the image formats was WEBP, from the Browser technologies course I had learned that this image format was smaller in file size (compared to JPG & PNG).
-I assumed using this format would lower my ........ time.
+I [assumed](https://www.voorhoede.nl/en/blog/why-our-website-is-faster-than-yours/#webp) using this format would significantly lower the site loading time.

  [![image.png](https://i.postimg.cc/fbPP7SSF/image.png)](https://postimg.cc/xkKgnCRy)